tarunsingh002/Assignment/README.md

 Sample Data of 4 transactions was added for better presentation of the project.

-It will be added just at the initialization of the application.
+It will be added when you first open the application.

 Its state of being already added once is persisted over the local Storage so that this sample data is not re-added every time you refresh the application.